Close up of a typewriter typing the words "Something worth reading" for a blog that explains how to create a content brief

 Time is of the essence.

-You need to communicate the project timeline, including milestones for drafts, revisions, and final submission.
-Be transparent about the revision and approval processes, so your writers know what to expect and can plan ahead.
+Communicate the project timeline and milestones for drafts, revisions, and final submission.
+Be transparent about the revision and approval processes, so your writers know what to expect and can plan.

 Effective time management ensures a smooth workflow and allows for the timely delivery of your content.